If You Are Newly Diagnosed with COPD

 No matter what circumstances surrounded you being told you have COPD, you most likely felt overwhelmed, scared, confused, or lost.
 Be assured, all these feelings and more are very common in people with a new diagnosis of COPD.

-If you’re a family member and/or caregiver of a person with COPD, you too may be faced with challenges for yourself.
+If you’re a family member and/or caregiver of a person with COPD, you too may be faced with challenges.
 You are likely to have a lot of questions about what you can expect now and in the future.

 The COPD Foundation can help.
 Here you’ll find information and education about COPD and how to live your life to the fullest extent possible.
 Moreover, you will find respect, compassion, and emotional support to empower you to take control of your breathing – and your life!